 Review by Linda Marson, first published in 2005 in The Magician, the newsletter published by the Tarot Guild of Australia.

-Click here to listen to sample tracks from Réjean’s Tarot album and to purchase the CD.
+Click here to hear samples from the album and to purchase it as a digital download or on CD.